ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 - port,
 - key and secret.

-You can simply follow below steps to launch the Directus instance on your local.
+You can simply follow the below steps to launch the Directus instance on your local.

 1. [Set up Docker](https://sharegpt.com/c/6C9MF91).
 2. `cd machine-learning/awesome/database`.